WHO WE ARE

 Safe Harbor was founded “accidentally” 30 years ago when a judge asked the founders, Robbie and Doug Smith, to care for a troubled boy on their large sailboat, instead of that boy being sent to juvenile hall for the weekend.
 The judge, a friend of Doug’s, wouldn’t take “No” for an answer, even though the Smith’s were retired and about to embark on an around-the-world trip on their boat.
 The success of that weekend triggered more pleas by the judge for the Smith’s to help more boys, until the Smith’s needed more help.
 A nonprofit program was launched and formalized in 1984.
 Safe Harbor is now an established charitable nonprofit maritime-based boarding school based in Jacksonville, Florida.
 It utilizes maritime principles, discipline and seamanship as a therapeutic model for helping turn around at-risk teenage boys.
 Safe Harbor provides a safe, structured, and exciting alternative to therapeutic boarding schools and harsher juvenile programs.

 Safe Harbor Featured in “Marina World” — SEE HERE

 Safe Harbor has been featured in People Magazine, and on CBS This Morning, NBC News Today, CNN, and CBN.

-Featured in People Magazine, and on CBS This Morning, NBC News Today, CNN, CBN and on
+Featured in People Magazine, and on HALLMARK CHANNEL, CBS This Morning, NBC News Today Show, CNN, CBN and others.